razvanmarinescu/brgm-pytorch/README.md

 # Bayesian Image Reconstruction using Deep Generative Models
 ### R. Marinescu, D. Moyer, P. Golland

+This repository is an updated implementation of BRGM in PyTorch.
+It also includes the variational inference extension.

 For inquiries, please create a Github issue.
 We will reply as soon as we can.